nec-research/glomicave/README.md

 To properly set up access to the cloud resources follow the instructions to generate AWS access keys and configurations: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

 The generated 'config' and 'credintials' files are normally put into directory ~./aws.
-Normally, you should be able to use Amazon CLI tool to manage files inside the Amazon S3 bucket if access has been configured correctly.
+With properly configured access you should normally be able to use Amazon CLI tool to manage files inside the Amazon S3 bucket.

 ### Running 'full' pipeline